-- 15.1 The target time for each race is 35-40 minutes. - 15.2 If no boat has passed Mark 1 within 20 minutes of the start the race will be abandoned. - 15.3 If no boat finishes within 60 minutes, the race will be abandoned.
+- 15.2 If no boat has passed Mark 1 within the Mark 1 time limit the race will be abandoned. - 15.3 If no boat finishes within the overall time limit the race will be abandoned.

 16 Exoneration Penalties, Advisory Hearings and Declarations